jgreazel/java-practice/README.md

 # java-practice
-  This repository is a compilation of simple Java code I've written to practice with the language.
+  This repository is a compilation of simple Java code I've written to practice with Java.